GoberInfinity/ExampleDFR/README.md

 ## Development

-The project uses PostreSQL as a database and the server is running gunicorn with 5 workers configured as async to be to handle more than one request and not be bounded to that request until it's finished
+The project uses postgresql as a database and the server is running gunicorn with 5 workers configured as async to be to handle more than one request and not be bounded to that request until it's finished

 #### Run the project